Professor of Religious Studies

 Personal Statement:

-As a constructive theologian, part of my task is to help Christians develop beliefs that are rationally coherent, consonant with traditions, and adequate for the demands of life.
-To accomplish this, my teaching and research draw upon the disciplines of history, philosophy and biblical studies.
-This is an unusual blend of expertise since experts in these disciplines seldom engage those outside their discipline.
-For me, this is a fruitful mix that helps me pursue various questions of interest.
+I enjoy the interdisciplinary nature of religious studies and my teaching reflects this.
+My work draws upon the disciplines of history, philosophy, biblical studies, and linguistics.
+This is an unusual blend of expertise since experts in these disciplines seldom engage those outside their specialty.
+For me, this is a frui tful mix that helps me pursue various questions of interest.
 I do a great deal of speaking, so my background in these areas enables me to interact with a wide array of scholars from whom I am eager to learn.
 Though I have some firm beliefs, I consider myself a pilgrim on the way of truth, willing to learn from others.
 In the classroom I try to model this attitude as I pose questions which help my students think issues through and defend perspectives with which I disagree.
 In particular, I enjoy presenting unfamiliar ideas to my students and helping them understand how various beliefs made sense to people in other times and places.

 Projects and Publications: